vacp2p/rfc/content/docs/rfcs/75/README.md

         int64 down = 10;              // Reference to the child node
     }

-    // Request message for GetRoot
+    // Request message for ExchangeRootRequest
     message ExchangeRootRequest {
         Node root = 1;    // The root node of the Prolly tree }

-    // Response message for GetRoot RPC
+    // Response message for ExchangeRootRequest
     message ExchangeRootResponse {
         Node root = 1;  // The root node of the Prolly tree, same height as requested root
         // Add additional fields if necessary, e.g., a status message or an error code.